martin-henz/martin-henz/_posts/2022-05-05-local-operand-stack.md

 ## The road ahead

 With a local operand stack in place, I can make the virtual machine more realistic.
-Instead of relying on JavaScript's data structures (here pairs constructed with the `pair` function of the SICP package), I can allocate environment frames, runtime stack frames, and function values in an explicit *heap* data structure, which can be an array that only holds primitive values.
+Instead of relying on JavaScript’s data structures (here pairs constructed with the `pair` function of the SICP package), I can allocate environment frames, runtime stack frames, and function values in an explicit heap data structure, which can be an array that only holds primitive values.
 If the machine runs out of memory, garbage collection can free unused memory in this heap.
 But before that, I need to simplify the representation of environment frames.
 Stay tuned.